jshwa/disney-rides-cli-app/NOTES.md

 Rides class
   - initializes with a hash
   - adds to @@all
-  - .create_from_collection - creates new students from the scraped array (or any other array of hashes)
+  - .create_from_collection - creates new rides from the scraped array (or any other array of hashes)
   - #add_attraction_info - adds more info that has been scraped (or any other hash)
   - .all
   - park=(park) calls park.add_ride to add itself to the park object